PROFIT: Projection-based Test in Longitudinal Functional Data

-\section{Diffusion Tensor Imaging Study}
+Table~\ref{tab: supp_sens_PVE} displays the results of our test's size and power as we vary the truncation parameter $K$ based on different levels of PVE, ranging from $90\%$ to $99\%$.
+In our simulation study, a PVE set to $90\%$ leads to selecting $K$ equal to 2-3.
+Due to the way we designed the generative model, a PVE set to $95\%$ does not, in general increase $K$; however a PVE set to $99\%$ results in selecting $K$ equal to 3-4.

+From Table~\ref{tab: supp_sens_PVE}, we draw two important conclusions.
+As expected, the empirical size of PROFIT remains consistent even as we increase the truncation parameter $K$.
+Secondly, since the mean function $\mu(\cdot,t)$ in our simulation design cannot be accurately represented by the two leading eigenfunctions that span the space of the residual trajectories for every $t$, increasing PVE to $99\%$ leads to identification of additional eigenfunction/s that project the data along directions with smaller variance.
+Consequently, the projected response $W_{ijk}$ for $k=3$/$k=4$ exhibits significantly lower variance, enabling us to detect slight deviations from the null hypothesis with greater power.
+Therefore, increasing the PVE to $99\%$ enhances the power of the testing procedure considerably.
+This reinforces the point we made in Remark~\ref{remark: sensitivityK}. }

+\section{Diffusion tensor imaging study}

-Multiple sclerosis is an autoimmune disease that is associated with physical and cognitive disorder.
+Multiple sclerosis (MS) is an autoimmune disease that is associated with physical and cognitive disorder.
 It is characterized by the disruption of myelin sheaths and axonal loss, which impairs the integrity of the white matter (WM) tracts \citep{basser2011microstructural}.
 DTI is a powerful tool to visualize the microstructural organization of the WM, by describing the diffusion of the molecule of water in the white matter; acute demyelination leads to preferential direction of the water motion.